WHO IS MOST AT RISK FOR TRAFFICKING?

 Human trafficking can happen to anyone, but some people are more vulnerable than others.
 Significant risk factors include extreme poverty, recent migration or relocation, substance use, mental health concerns, involvement with the child welfare system and being a runaway or homeless youth.
 Often, traffickers identify and play on their victims’ vulnerabilities in order to create dependency.
+For this reason, SOS works hard to provide child protection to all those who live at risk.

 Whether it is the trafficking of Rohingya refugees in Bangladesh, the sexual enslavement of women and girls in the United States, or the forced labor of sub-Saharan Africans or refugees from the Middle East, desperate families and individuals often feel they have little choice but to risk exploitation in an effort to survive.